rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 In the GraphQL schema for setting up an Apollo Server, **resolvers** are used to return data for fields from the schema.
 The data source doesn't matter, because the data can be hardcoded, can come from a database, or from another (RESTful) API endpoint.
 You will learn more about potential data sources later.
 For now, it only matters that the resolvers are agnostic according to where the data comes from, which separates GraphQL from your typical database query language.
 Resolvers are functions that resolve data for your GraphQL fields in the schema.
 In the previous example, only a user object with the username "Robin Wieruch" gets resolved from the `me` field.

 Your GraphQL API with Apollo Server and Express should be working now.
 On the command line, you can always start your application with the `npm start` script to verify it works after you make changes.
 To verify it without a client application, Apollo Server comes with GraphQL Playground, a built-in client for consuming GraphQL APIs.
-It is found by using a GraphQL API endpoint in a browser, at`http://localhost:8000/graphql`.
+It is found by using a GraphQL API endpoint in a browser at `http://localhost:8000/graphql`.
 In the application, define your first GraphQL query to see its result:

 {{< highlight javascript >}}
 {